Settings can be accessed via the button in the upper right corner of Endpoints -> Readiness page.

 The Endpoint Readiness feature can be disabled/enabled.

-If the Readiness is disabled, all exemptions will not appear and JetPatch won't inform the user about endpoints issues related to patching readiness.
+If the Readiness is disabled, all exemptions will not appear and JetPatch won't inform the user about endpoint issues related to patching readiness.

 Required Repository Configuration